Monomial warm inflation revisited: Summary and conclusions

 Our main results and methods are the following:

 \textbf{Analytical estimates.} We have described a new analytical approximation that solves the system of stochastic differential equations for the perturbations in the slow-roll attractor.
-It accounts for the backreaction of radiation fluctuations that acts as a source in the equation for inflaton fluctuations, which was not included in previous analyses.
+It accounts for the backreaction of radiation fluctuations that acts as a source in the equation for inflaton fluctuations, which was not included in previous purely analytical analyses (i.e. Eq.\,\eqref{ec:frompapers} \emph{without} the numerically-fitted correction $G(Q)$).
+The inclusion of this backreaction term makes our purely analytical approximation improve over the previous one, but does not prevent it from eventually failing at large $Q$.
 We have derived expressions for the curvature power spectrum and scalar spectral index, $n_s$, that require only a numerical evaluation of background quantities.
 We detail various approximations and simplifications which allow to achieve a good accuracy for dissipative coefficients $Q_*<\mathcal{O}(10^{-1})$, relevant for current CMB limits.
+Beyond this point, as mentioned above, purely analytical results fail to capture the power spectrum, which therefore has to be computed numerically.
 We have also described a quantization scheme for the perturbations sourced by the classical noise giving rise to the usual classical equations for the mode functions encountered in warm inflation.
 We find (analytically) that the Gaussian nature of the noise implies a universal (scale-independent) distribution for the power spectrum that was noted in \cite{Ballesteros:2022hjk}.

 \textbf{Numerical results and comparison with CMB limits.} We have employed a method introduced in Ref.\,\cite{Ballesteros:2022hjk} in order to solve the system of stochastic differential equations for the perturbations numerically.
 It consists of a Fokker-Planck approach to obtain a system of deterministic linear differential equations for the two-point correlation function of the perturbations.
 This approach, to which we refer in the text as the \textit{matrix formalism}, allows to compute the power spectrum of scalar perturbations.
 Armed with this efficient tool, we have confronted the nine models we have considered with current constraints on the amplitude and spectral index of curvature fluctuations, $A_s$ and $n_s$, and the tensor-to-scalar ratio, $r$.
 Our results are summarized in Tab.\,\ref{tab:my_table2}.
 The models that are excluded by the data are so, not because they feature a too large tensor-to-scalar ratio, but because their scalar spectral index is too large.
 Models such as $\lambda\phi^4$ with a dissipation coefficient proportional to the temperature are close to being excluded for this reason, making conservative assumptions about reheating (see below).
 Although we have not checked it in detail, we conjecture that monomial potentials with even $n>6$ are ruled out for the dissipation coefficients considered in this work.